My rusty rake has a new life as a succulent plant rake wreath. These rake heads make great backdrops for all kinds of wreaths.

 The rake wreath needed a cool hanger and I thought this belt would be perfect.
 Plus it was the only whole belt I had in my stash.
 I got it at the thrift store a while ago for 50% off.

 Some of the succulents had clips instead of stems and I removed those too.
-Just needed a pair of pliers.
+Just needed a pair of pliers to pull the stems from the heads.

-Next I pulled a piece of wire through the two screw holes at the top of the rake head and twisted the wire together so the belt wouldn’t slip through the open area.
+Next I pulled a piece of wire through the two screw holes at the top of the rake head and twisted the wire together so the belt wouldn’t slip through the open area at the top.

 Then I pulled the belt through and buckled it.
 Now it’s time to hot glue the succulents to the rake.